 Back by popular demand for the new season!!!

 Like many other coffee fans, we love the clean and defined flavours of a washed Ethiopian coffee.
 However, there is a real issue with sustainability when it comes to using thousands of gallons of clean water to process a few tonnes of coffee.
-This Bombe uses a dry fermentation method that gives us the lovely flavours of jasmine, honey, and cantaloupe while using a fraction of the water that a typical washed coffee would require.
+This Bombe uses a dry fermentation method that gives us the lovely flavours of Melon, Lemon, and Red Grape while using a fraction of the water that a typical washed coffee would require.

 We sourced this coffee with help from our friends at Falcon Coffee.

 This coffee is named after the Bombe Mountains.
 Starting 2017/2018 harvest, producers from the Shantawene, Bombe, and Keramo communities delivered their very best cherries to the Bombe site, where they were separated into specific fermentation tanks and drying locations.
 The layout and good management of Bombe washing station allows for special processing techniques, such as shaded fermentation tanks and washing channels as well as mesh shaded drying tables, to be used with the coffees.
-The wet mill is well organized and run by a team including member Atkilt Dejene, a female agronomist who has also worked with the award-winning Gesha Village project, among others such as processing specialist Eyasu Bekele, with whom we worked for the Reko Koba project several years running.
+The wet mill is well organized and run by a team which includes member Atkilt Dejene, a female agronomist who has also worked with the award-winning Gesha Village project, and processing specialist Eyasu Bekele, with whom we worked for the Reko Koba project several years running.